 Overview of FOCUS Fostering

 Lincolnshire County Council, like all other Local Authorities, is facing increased demand for foster homes for children in care, with the numbers of children entering care rising year on year.
-In recent years, it is becoming more difficult to find fostering households for children aged between 12 and 15 years and children entering care at these ages are more at risk of entering residential care.
+In recent years, more children aged between 12 and 15 years have been entering residential care.

 Types of fostering